Vis4Sense/student-projects/2023-2024/llm-trading.md

    - Help others with getting started with the platform
    - Make progress on remaining trading platform features (lower priority)

+Xiruo Sun
+1. Progress
+   - Prepare the prensentation
+   - discuss with Muhamad about the next step
+2. Question and difficulty
+   - None
+3. Next step
+   - learn reinforcement learning knowledge
+   - learn how to use openai gym
+   - find some suitable investment strategies.

 # 29 Jan 2024
 Xiruo Sun
 1. Progress